dive-be/laravel-feature-flags/README.md

 ### Changing the default wildcard scope

-If you wish to use a different scope rather than the `*` sign the package uses by default when creating and checking/verifying features, you may change this in your `AppServiceProvider`s `boot` method:
+If you wish to use a different scope rather than the `*` sign the package uses by default when creating and checking/verifying features, you may change this in your `AppServiceProvider`'s `boot` method:

 ```php
 use Dive\FeatureFlags\Models\Feature;